gerac83/ug_stereomatcher/README.md

 ## Database of stereo images

-For benchmarking this matcher we have used the following stereo database:
+For benchmarking, we have produced a databse of 80 stereo RGB images; it can be downloaded for free at:

 https://sites.google.com/site/ugstereodatabase/

-Technical report:
+Companion technical report:

 http://arxiv.org/abs/1311.7295